A Collection of Pages About Becoming A Juvenile Probation Officer

-One important part about choosing a career is, you want to find the right fit for you.
-The worst thing you can do in my opinion is to take a job, “Just for the money,” because unless you fall in love with your work you’ll be miserable.
+A critical part about choosing a career is, you want to find the right fit for you.
+The worst thing you can do in my opinion is to take a job, “Just for the money,” because unless you fall in love with your work, you’ll be miserable.

-Your work must be enjoyable in order to make an impact and contribution.
-Keep in mind a third of your day is at work and if you’re miserable during those eight hours your mood will spill into your personal life.
-All being said if you have an option to choose a career, choose the one you have a passion for.
+Your work must be enjoyable to make an impact and contribution.
+Keep in mind a third of your day is at work, and if you’re miserable during those eight hours, your mood will spill into your personal life.
+All being said, if you have an option to choose a career, choose the one you have a passion for.

 One way to find out if you like the work you’re about to get into is to see if you can shadow or interview someone that is already working in the field.
 Doing so will give you a taste of what you’re in for before you invest time money and effort into a career only to find it’s not the right one for you.

-If you do find someone that’s willing to show you the ropes, make sure you prepare a list of questions beforehand so you get the most out of your time with and by preparing ahead of time you won’t waste their time.
+If you do find someone willing to show you the ropes, make sure you prepare a list of questions beforehand, so you get the most out of your time with, and by preparing ahead of time, you won’t waste their time.